 Dozens of dogs tested in French search for woman's forest killers

-LILLE, France: French police investigating the death of a pregnant woman mauled to death by dogs while walking in the woods have carried out DNA tests on 67 dogs to try identify those that attacked her, investigators said Thursday.
+LILLE, France: French police investigating the death of a pregnant woman mauled to death by dogs while walking in the woods have carried out DNA tests on 67 dogs to try to identify those that attacked her, investigators said on Thursday (Nov 21).

-Elisa Pilarski, 29, was found dead on Saturday in Retz forest about 90km northeast of Paris.
+Elisa Pilarski, 29, was found dead on Saturday in Retz forest about 90 kilometres northeast of Paris.

+Antoine Gallon, the federation's communications director, argued that Pilarski's dog Curtis would have put up a fight if its owner was under attack, leaving marks on its adversaries.

+The time of Pilarksi's death - between 1.00pm and 1.30pm - also put the hounds in the clear, he claimed, saying the hunt only began at 1.30pm.

-An investigation has been launched against persons unknown - a common procedure in France at the start of a probe - for manslaughter due to carelessness or negligence.
+The police have launched an investigation against persons unknown - a common procedure in France when no suspect has been identified - for manslaughter due to carelessness or negligence.

 Trinh said that police still had no main line of inquiry.